 Trees and plants that bloom early spring are important for very early pollinators.
 Varieties such as magnolia trees and flowering cherry trees are the perfect options.
 While we see many bees about the garden in summer there are a few that come out of hibernation in early spring along with some species of beetle that will enjoy stopping off in your garden for a quick drink.

 Adding one or two small flowering trees to your garden will provide early pollinators with much-needed nectar for the season ahead.
-Smaller varieties include our star magnolia tree and the dwarf Japanese flowering cherry tree.
+Smaller varieties include our star magnolia tree and the dwarf Japanese flowering cherry tree or for a vibrant pop of colour our seasonal pink magnolia tree might be the one for you.

 2) Wildflower Beds